tcheufa/matrixable/README.md

 * `num_rows`: which should give the number of rows of the matrix.
 * `num_cols`: which should give the the number of columns.
-* `get`: which may return a reference to an element of the matrix.
+* `get`: which returns a reference to an element of the matrix if found.

-Once these methods are implemented, the following features automatically become available:
+Once these methods are implemented, the following features are provided:

 * **immutability**: All the functions provided by this trait does not modify elements of the matrix-like struct unless that struct is consumed in the process.
 * **iterators**: Iterate over all elements and also over rows, columns and diagonals.
-* **access**: Access elements differently without changing their positions: transpose access, rotate access, sub-matrix...
+* **access**: Access elements differently without changing their positions: transpose access, rotate access, reshape, sub-matrix...
 * **transformation**: Transform struct into another type, maybe another matrix.
 * **metadata**: Get information about the matrix: symmetry, dimensions, diagonality...

 ## MatrixMutExt

-This trait requires for the struct to first implement `MatrixExt` as well as its single required method: `get_mut`.
+This trait requires for the struct to first implement `MatrixExt`, and then the trait required method: `get_mut`.

 Once implemented `MatrixMutExt` structs inherits features from `MatrixExt` plus the following:

 * **mutability**: Functions provided by this trait allow elements to be mutated.
 Mutable versions of the above features also become available (iterators, access).
+* **swap**: Swap elements, rows or columns.
 * **in-place modification**.

-[dependencies]
 ## Important
 * Note also that this crate extends the standard 2D array `[[T; N]; M]`, now available through the `impls` default feature.
   The default features can be disabled by setting `default-features` parameter to `false` as follows: